Tabinol/secuboid-minecraft-plugin/docs/README.md

 * No one can place, destroy blocks, or drop items in your region if you don’t want
 * Moderation for every region
-* You can ban o kick any player of the region
+* You can ban or kick any player of the region
 * You can accept or deny any land when a player creates it
 * Pre-visualize your claim with sponges